 Powers and Abilities

 Blackfire possesses the powers of the Tamaraneans, which include super strength, stamina, and durability.
 Tamaraneans also have the ability to fly, but she lost this ability when she was young due to an illness.
-Thanks to the experiments done by the Psions, like her sister Starfire, she can project energy from her hands along with the ability to fly.
+Thanks to the experiments done by the Psions she, like her sister Starfire, can project stellar energy from her hands as star bolts.
+Later after re-experimentation she would regain her lost powers along with the ability to fly.